rayanisran/play-network-solution/README.md

    ```bash
    python main.py
    ```
-Alternatively, run the `main.bat` script, which executes both command.
+Alternatively, if using Windows, run the `main.bat` script, which executes both command.

 An output log containing the response of each request is listed in `update_player.log.`